Quail can be kept as pets?

 by Wendy Bruening, PhD

 The Japanese coturnix quail is a domesticated species of quail.
-These birds have been kept in Asia for their eggs and meat for thousands of years, and are becoming increasingly popular in other parts of the world as a smaller, easier to keep, and more prolific producer of eggs and meat than chickens.
+These birds have been kept in Asia for their eggs and meat for thousands of years.
+They are becoming increasingly popular as a smaller, easier to keep, and more prolific producer of eggs and meat.
 Like chickens, which are commonly kept as a sort of dual pet/egg producer, coturnix quail are a great addition to any home.

 There are three basic types of coturnix: the regular birds, which come in a truly dazzling array of colors, a strain called Jumbo Browns, and another strain called Texas A&M. Jumbo Browns are extra large birds developed for the meat trade and they only come in a brown and white pattern.
 Texas A&Ms are all white with a cute little black spot on top of their head.
 They are the result of a failed attempt by breeders at Texas A&M to produce quail with white breast meat.
 They are excellent egg layers and tend to be bit more feisty and personable than the other strains of coturnix.